Appeal a Parking Infringement

 - The infringement will be referred to the Fines Enforcement Registry approximately 28 days after the Final Notice has been issued.

-If you wish to dispute a fine, you must complete a Parking Infringement Appeal Form and return it to the City by:
+If you wish to dispute a fine, please complete an Infringement Appeal Request.

 Valid reasons for appeal